Gogo Falls: History of research

-The first archaeologist to work in the Lake Victoria region of Kenya was Archdeacon W.E.
-Owen, he later enlisted the help of Louis Leakey.
+The first archaeologist to work in the Lake Victoria region of Kenya was Archdeacon W. E. Owen; he later enlisted the help of Louis Leakey.
 After their work, there were a few caves that were excavated but they did not present any important artifacts.
 That was the extent of the work done in the Lake Victoria Basin until 1980 when Peter Robertshaw started his work in Gogo Falls.
 Robertshaw and David Collett visited Gogo Falls in 1981, they found that some of the ground had been disturbed due to work on the local dam.
 From the visible disturbance they found the ground had archaeological evidence that should be further examined.
 The items found were ash midden that included Oltome pottery (Kansyore pottery), faunal remains and stone artifacts.
 There were cattle teeth found in the area but through further research it appeared that the cattle and the pottery were not related.
 Robertshaw returned to Gogo Falls in 1983 to further excavate the site with new trenches located in different areas of the falls.
 In 1989, Karega-Munene excavated Gogo Falls on a larger scale using similar excavations techniques to Robertshaw’s in 1983.

 Research and excavation strategy

 In 1983, Robertshaw dug five trenches of varying sizes about 2m x 2m.
 The strategy for excavation of the five trenches included the removal of topsoil with picks and shovels.
 Once below the topsoil, trowels were used for the remainder of the excavations.
 The deposit was then separated in 10 cm deep units which were then identified by both a number and letter.
 After the deposit was separated into units, it was then dry-sieved using a sieve with 5 mm mesh.

 The 1989 excavations of this area were conducted by Karega-Munene.
 The excavation decided to focus on the area that was adjacent to the river.
 They established a grid that resulted in 52 squares, each measured 5m x 5m.
 There were two plots that produced the most finds and they were identified as Area A. After those plots provided so many finds they excavated more squares in that area which were labeled 1 through 30.
-The excavations of these squares were different than Robertshaw’s excavations because the topsoil was not removed by shovels, but instead separated into 10 cm spits.
+The excavations of these squares were different from Robertshaw’s excavations because the topsoil was not removed by shovels, but instead separated into 10 cm spits.